zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In fact, that’s what Jonah says in the next sentenc e.
 He says, “Chicks dig me.”
 The word “chick” (chick) is an informal word for a female, especially a young female.
 It is considered somewhat of a sexist term.
 You probably do not want to use it in your own conversation.
 It’s also somewhat  of an older term that isn’t as common now as it was maybe 30 years ago – similarly  with the expression “to dig” someone.
 “To dig” (dig) someone means that you  are attracted romantically to that person.

 Jonah seems to think that women are attracted to hi m.
 That’s why he says, “Chicks dig me.”
 “Last week alone, I . . .”
 He begi ns to tell Becca something but Becca interrupts him.
 She says, “Really, I think I’ ll take a pass on the play-by- play.”
 “To take a pass (pass) on” something is to c hoose not to do something or not to receive something.
 Someone may offer you, I don’t know, a piece of pie, and you are trying to lose weight.
 So you say, “I t hink I’ll take a pass on the piece of pie, but thank you.”
-You are declining to have i t.
+You are declining to have it.
 You are choosing not to have it.

 Becca wants to “take a pass on the play-by-play.” “ Play-by-play” is a detailed description of what happens – or in this case, of w hat happened.
 “Play-by-play” is a phrase that comes from the world of sports, when you are watching or listening to a sporting event.
 The person who is announcing t he game, who is talking about the game, will usually tell you exactly what is happening.
 This is especially true if you are listening on the radio.
 In order to  understand what is happening in the game, the person who is announcing the game giv es you the “play-by-play” – exactly what is happening at every moment in the ga me.